-The poem 'All is Traded ' was written in 1921, which was a difficult year for Akhmatova and Russia in general.
+The poem 'All is Traded ' was written in 1921, a difficult year for Akhmatova and Russia in general.
 The Bolsheviks were still

 expelling the remnants of White armies in the south of Russia, and a naval mutiny at Kronstadt was followed by peasant revolts.
-The White Army was dangerously active in Siberia.
-Red
+The White Army was dangerously active in Siberia,

 Army attacks on enemy sympathizers increased in ferocity throughout the year.